MathiasVP/ni-formal-gc/README.md

 t2⟩`.
 Both case `n = 0` and case `n > 0` is proved by structural induction in `c`.

-The proof using an interesting technique which related three configurations instead of the usual two configurations.
-The reason this is done stems from the fact that our definition of non-interference is possibilistic.
+The proof using an interesting technique which relates three configurations instead of the usual two configurations.
+The reason stems from the fact that our definition of non-interference is possibilistic.
 That is, given two terminating configurations we can construct another terminating configuration.